-He is a frequently invited director, facilitator, educator and speaker for international cultural organizations, festivals, universities, congresses and think tanks including: IFACCA World Summit on Arts & Culture, Salzburg Global Seminar, Assitej World Congress, Yale School of Drama, NYU Tisch School of the Arts, Under the Radar Festival, APAP, National Arts Council of South Africa, Arts Council England, Tweetakt Festival, Univeristy of Amsterdam, WITS University Johannesburg, Carnegie Mellon University, Philadelphia Fringe Festival, Department for Cultural Affairs Los Angeles, Georgetown University's The Lab and more.
+He is a frequently invited director, facilitator, educator and speaker for international cultural organizations, festivals, universities, congresses and think tanks including: IFACCA World Summit on Arts & Culture, Salzburg Global Seminar, Assitej World Congress, Yale School of Drama, NYU Tisch School of the Arts, Under the Radar Festival, APAP, National Arts Council of South Africa, Arts Council England, Korean Foundation for International Cultural Exchange, Tweetakt Festival Utrecht - NL, April Festival Denmark, Univeristy of Amsterdam, WITS University Johannesburg, Carnegie Mellon University, Philadelphia Fringe Festival, Department for Cultural Affairs Los Angeles, Arts Summit of Southern Africa, DAMU Academy of Performing Arts Prague, Georgetown University's The Lab and more.

-From 2010 to 2014, Maas was the Director of Performing Arts for the Cultural Department of the Royal Netherlands Embassy & Consulates in the USA - Dutch Culture USA.
+From 2016 to 2020, Maas was Artistic/Creative Director of the International Society for Performing Arts (ISPA), and from 2010 to 2014, he was the Director of Performing Arts for the Cultural Department of the Royal Netherlands Embassy & Consulates in the USA - Dutch Culture USA.
 He currently teaches as Adjunct Professor at CUNY Brooklyn College's MFA Performance & Interactive Media Arts Program (PIMA).
 Erwin is a core-member of Theater Without Borders, a member of Georgetown University's Laboratory for Global Performance & Politics and of the Netherland-America Foundation Cultural Committee.
 He also serves on the Artistic Advisory Board of the ISSUE Project Room in Brooklyn, the First Nation Spiderwoman Theater, and DecadesOut, an organization at the intersection of Arts, Science & Policy.

 Maas was a Fulbright Scholar for his MFA in Theatre Directing at Columbia University School of the Arts in NYC.
 He also holds a M.A. in Drama Teaching from the Academy of Dramatic Arts Eindhoven in the Netherlands, and a M.A. in Media Arts and Production/Documentary Filmmaking from the University of Technology Sydney - Australia.